morse-simulator/morse/doc/morse/user/installation.rst

 Packaged versions
 -----------------

-MORSE is available on Debian Wheezy/Ubuntu >= 13.04.
+MORSE is available on Debian >= Wheezy and Ubuntu >= 13.04.
 You can install the package ``morse-simulator`` with your favorite software manager::

   $ sudo apt-get install morse-simulator